 The BART Silicon Valley Project is a 16-mile extension of the existing BART system to San José, Milpitas, and Santa Clara, which will be delivered through a phased approach.
-The first phase, the Berryessa Extension, is a 10-mile, two-station extension, beginning in Fremont south of the BART Warm Springs Station and proceeding via the former Union Pacific Railroad right-of-way through Milpitas, the location of the first station, and then to the Berryessa area of north San José, at the second station.
-VTA is continuing project development activities for the second 6-mile phase of the project that includes four stations and an approximately 5.1 mile-long subway tunnel through downtown San José, ending at grade in Santa Clara near the Caltrain Station.
-Construction on the second phase of the project will commence as additional funding is secured.
+The first phase, the Berryessa Extension, is a 10-mile, two-station extension, beginning in Fremont south of the BART Warm Springs/South Fremont Station and proceeding via the former Union Pacific Railroad right-of-way through Milpitas, the location of the first station, and then to the Berryessa area of north San José, the location of the second station.

 The cost of the Berryessa Extension is approximately \$2.4 billion.
 Funding for the Berryessa Extension includes \$900 million in federal assistance, \$350 million in State funding and \$1.171 billion from the 2000 Measure A Sales Tax.
-In March 2012, VTA received a \$900 million grant commitment from the FTA for the project, along with the first \$100 million appropriation, as provided for in a Full Funding Grant Agreement (the "FFGA").
-The FFGA is a multi-year contractual agreement with the Federal Transit Administration that formally defines the project scope, cost and schedule, and establishes the terms of the federal financial assistance.
+In March 2012, VTA received a \$900 million grant commitment from the Federal Transit Administration ("FTA") in the form of a Full Funding Grant Agreement (the "FFGA").
+The FFGA is a multi-year contractual agreement with the FTA that formally defines the project scope, cost and schedule, and establishes the terms of the federal financial assistance.

 The first major design and construction contract, valued at \$772 million for the line, track, systems and stations, was awarded in December 2011 to Skanska-Shimmick-Herzog, a Joint Venture.
-Major civil construction of the 10-mile, two station project is nearly complete, with system testing now underway.
+Major civil construction of the 10-mile, two station project is complete, with system testing now underway.